rking/pry-full/README.md

 Reformat strings with pretty-printing.
 Auto-detects JSON/XML/Ruby.

-- After a method produces ugly XML, do ">>" by itself to see it prettied.
+- After a method produces ugly XML, do &quot;&gt;&gt;&quot; by itself to see it prettied.

-- Pass in the string as an arg, e.g., >> '{"a":1}'
+- Pass in the string as an arg, e.g., &gt;&gt; '{&quot;a&quot;:1}'

-- Pass in any Ruby as an arg, >> File.read("/var/www/foo.html")
+- Pass in any Ruby as an arg, &gt;&gt; File.read(&quot;/var/www/foo.html&quot;)

 ### [pry-buffers](https://github.com/davidbarral/pry-buffers/)

 Edit (using your text editor) a buffer, then evaluate it upon exit.
 Can be a spiffup on the `edit` command, allowing named buffer management (plus, it's shorter to type than `edit`).
 Note that it does not show the expression value automatically (see https://github.com/davidbarral/pry-buffers/issues/1 )

-- buf xyz     ← will edit a buffer named "xyz", and evaluate it.
+- buf xyz     ← will edit a buffer named &quot;xyz&quot;, and evaluate it.

-- buf -s xyz  ← show "xyz"
+- buf -s xyz  ← show &quot;xyz&quot;

 - buf -l      ← list buffers

-- buf -d xyz  ← delete "xyz"
+- buf -d xyz  ← delete &quot;xyz&quot;

 ### [pry-editline](https://github.com/tpope/pry-editline)

 Pop the current line into a text editor.
-In tpope's words, "Whenever I'm using IRB or Pry, my editor always feels too far away.
+In tpope's words, &quot;Whenever I'm using IRB or Pry, my editor always feels too far away.
 Yes, there are [ways to] spawn an editor and evaluate the result, but that's not what I need.
-Usually I'm about 80 characters or so into a hairy one-liner when I think, "you know, I really wish I was in Vim right about now."
-In Bash, one can load the current command line into an editor with C-x C-e.
-And now, you can do so in IRB and Pry."
+Usually I'm about 80 characters or so into a hairy one-liner when I think, &quot;you know, I really wish I was in Vim right about now.&quot; In Bash, one can load the current command line into an editor with C-x C-e.
+And now, you can do so in IRB and Pry.&quot;

 - Ctrl+x, Ctrl+e or Ctrl+o  (if in Emacs mode or Vi Insert Mode)